Image

 Focused on One Thing: Protecting Your Future

-How Manslaughter Cases are Fought in Osage County, MO
+Manslaughter Defense Strategies in Osage County, MO

-• Lack of Recklessness: For more serious Osage County, MO manslaughter charges, the State must prove you knowingly ignored a major risk, not just that something unfortunate happened.
+• Lack of Recklessness: The law requires proof that you knowingly ignored a serious risk—not just that something bad happened.

-• Challenges to Causation: Just because you were involved doesn’t mean you caused the death.
-If other factors played a role, that can create reasonable doubt or lead to reduced charges.
+• Challenges to Causation: Being involved isn’t the same as being responsible.
+If other factors played a role, that can create reasonable doubt.

 Speak with a Combs Waterkotte Osage County, MO Manslaughter Defense Lawyer Today